Skip to Content

 • The Litoral Way – 33,5 km/20,8 mi, along the river and the coast.

 If you walk the Litoral Way you can stop in Labruge (24 km/15 mi) or Vila Chã (26 km/16,1 mi) instead of walking to Vila do Conde.
-Some people take a tram (number 1 or 18) from the Cathedral and skip the first 5,5 km/3,2 mi.
+Some people take a tram (#1 or #18) from the Cathedral and skip the first 5,5 km/3,2 mi.
 Some take a metro train to Matosinhos (10 km/6,2 mi from the Cathedral) and start their walk there.

 Some people walk out of Porto following the Litoral Way and then switch to the Central Route in Vila do Conde following the connecting route to Rates.